CONTENT EDITING 1: "THE DRUG PROBLEM"

 THE DRUG PROBLEM

-This I believe is an important book on drug policy.
-However, though I was the fastest student in my country and the writer of a well-received book on art, I never got any Swedish publisher interested in translating and publishing the English text.
-Therefore I have popularized my research into The Drug Problem.
+I believe this is an important book on drug policy.
+However, despite being the fastest student in my country and the author of a well-received book on art, I never managed to attract any Swedish publisher interested in translating and publishing the English text.
+Consequently, I have popularised my research into The Drug Problem.
 There’s also a “half book/half video script”: Drug Illegality is a Scam.

 ENGLISH

-English is the project's main language, with more than 15 titles, and apart from my Swedish art book Svenskt Konstglas, all books come in English, and all the English texts are publishable (except The Caspian Connection which needs polish).
-Of Special Interest: The Complete Works of Andres Laszlo Sr, Mother Unknown, Doña Juana: Script, The Tale of Two Knaves, The Caspian Connection, The Challenge, The Drug ProblemDrug Illegality is a Scam.
+English is the primary language of the project, with over 15 titles.
+Aside from my Swedish art book, Svenskt Konstglas, all books are available in English, and all the English texts are ready for publication, except for The Caspian Connection, which requires some polishing.
+Of Special Interest: The Complete Works of Andres Laszlo Sr, Mother Unknown, Doña Juana: Script, The Tale(s) of Two Knaves, The Caspian Connection, The Challenge, The Drug Problem & Drug Illegality is a Scam.
 Agent Info

 SPANISH